Linuxfabrik/monitoring-plugins/README.rst

 Roadmap
 -------

-* Every plugin is available fpr Python2 and Python3.
+* Migrate every Plugin to Python 3.
-* Every plugin is also tested on Windows.
+* Compile plugins for Windows (where it makes sense).
-* Provide a unit test for every plugin.
+* Provide a (unit) test for the majority of the plugins.
 * Automate the testing pipeline.